fwestenberg/reolink_dev/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: 'Create a report to help us improve.
-Please always check out the [Q&A](https://github.com/fwestenberg/reolink_dev/discussions/categories/q-a) page first, or start your own discussion.'
+Please always check out the Q&A page before reporting a bug, or start your own discussion.'
 title: ''
 labels: ''
 assignees: ''